 Workaround: Close the browser tab and log in on a new tab.
 The state is cleared, and the access error message does not appear.

 AWS and Amazon S3

-Workaround: If a new key is provided to Navigator in Cloudera Manager, the key must belong to the same AWS account as the prior key.
+Workaround: If a new key is provided to Cloudera Navigator, the key must belong to the same AWS account as the prior key.